open-cogsci/osdoc/content/getting-started/05-android.md

 A few design tips:

-- Implement most user interactions through the *mouse_response* item.
-Screen touches are registered as mouse clicks.
+- Implement most user interactions through the `mouse_response` item or `touch_response` plug-in.
+In general, screen touches are registered as mouse clicks.
 - The resolution for the `droid` backend is fixed at 1280x800.
 On Android, your experiment will be automatically scaled up or down depending on the resolution of the device, but the resolution that you design with is always 1280x800.

 Forum topics {#forum}